DataFire/Integrations/integrations/generated/azure_timeseriesinsights/README.md

   * value `array`: List of Time Series Insights operations supported by the Microsoft.TimeSeriesInsights resource provider.
     * items [Operation](#operation)

+### PartitionKeyProperty
+* PartitionKeyProperty `object`: The structure of the property that a partition key can have.
+An environment can have multiple such properties.
+  * name `string`: The name of the property.
+  * type `string` (values: String): The type of the property.

 ### ProvisioningState
 * ProvisioningState `string` (values: Accepted, Creating, Updating, Succeeded, Failed, Deleting): Provisioning state of the resource.